 19Now we know that whatever the Law says, it speaks to those who are under the Law, so that every mouth may be closed and all the world may become accountable to God; 20because by the works of the Law no flesh will be justified in His sight; for through the Law comes the knowledge of sin.

-The commandments are God's instrument to reveal sin and its consequences.
+And so, first and foremost, the commandments are God's instrument to reveal sin and its consequences.

 For the non-Christian this is important because only when he is aware of his sins and their consequences does he begin to seek forgiveness - not before.